vaibhav-raj/SD2-Sheet/aws.md

 </div>

-## Q3.
+## Q4.
 AWS Regions and Availability Zones

+AWS Regions are geographically separated areas where Amazon Web Services (AWS) clusters its data centers.
+Each Region is designed to be isolated from others to ensure fault tolerance, compliance, and low-latency performance.

 ## 📌 Key Points
 - AWS infrastructure is designed for high availability, fault tolerance, and scalability.